 In fabric form, Dyneema® is available in composites, denim, knits, wovens and hybrids for composite reinforcements.
 And because Dyneema® fabrics are made using Dyneema® fiber, they intrinsically provide high strength, low weight, waterproof and breathable properties – allowing designers to fuse the technical performance of ultra-light products with aesthetic design that doesn’t sacrifice strength or durability.

 The Moncler team used the Grenoble collection as an opportunity to experiment and further understand the nature and behavior of Dyneema® fabrics, while simultaneously incorporating material performance with practical design.
-“Future collections will focus on expanding to new designs and fabric options in collaboration with DSM,” adds Mandrino.
+“Future collections will focus on expanding to new designs and fabric options in collaboration with Avient,” adds Mandrino.

-“We are very excited to be working with the Moncler team to launch a collection of wonderful garments that allow people to explore the outdoors more safely and for longer periods of time,” states Marcio Manique, Global Business Director, Consumer & Professional Protection, DSM Protective Materials.
+“We are very excited to be working with the Moncler team to launch a collection of wonderful garments that allow people to explore the outdoors more safely and for longer periods of time,” states Marcio Manique, Global Business Director, Consumer & Professional Protection, Avient Protective Materials.
 “We look forward to further supporting Moncler as they develop innovative, high-tech garments that are also sustainably sourced through the introduction of bio-based Dyneema® fabrics.”

-In line with DSM’s commitment to protect people and the environment they live in, the world’s first-ever bio-based ultra-high molecular weight polyethylene fiber was introduced in May 2020.
+In line with Avient’s commitment to protect people and the environment they live in, the world’s first-ever bio-based ultra-high molecular weight polyethylene fiber was introduced in May 2020.
 Bio-based Dyneema® boasts the same exact performance as conventional Dyneema® with a carbon footprint that is 90 percent lower than generic HMPE.
-DSM and Moncler’s continued partnership will not only provide high performance, lightweight garments for outdoor enthusiasts but also environmentally sustainable alternatives that contribute to a more circular economy.
+Avient and Moncler’s continued partnership will not only provide high performance, lightweight garments for outdoor enthusiasts but also environmentally sustainable alternatives that contribute to a more circular economy.